Will credits earned abroad transfer to UMW?

 - Be aware that the student, rather than the program, may most appropriately provide some information.

 CIE recommends an informative article for parents regarding study abroad and safety on the Center for Global Education SAFETI Clearinghouse website called “Advice for Parents: Frequently Asked Questions”.
-Additional information is available via UMW’s travel insurance provider once the student has been enrolled.
+Additional information is available via UMW’s international health and medical insurance provider once the student has been enrolled.
 The US Department of State’s USA Study Abroad website provides additional information for parents.

 Is it safe for my student to study abroad?